The complete classification of unital graph $C^*$-algebras: Geometric and strong: Applications and further results

-Note that $V^\mathsf{T} \underline{1} = $ for some $\mathbf{w}$.
-Therefore, we choose $\mathsf{C}_{\mathbf{w}}$ as above, and set $V' = $.
+Note that $V^\mathsf{T} \underline{1} = \left(\begin{smallmatrix} \underline{1}\\ \mathbf{w} \end{smallmatrix}\right)$ for some $\mathbf{w}$.
+Therefore, we choose $\mathsf{C}_{\mathbf{w}}$ as above, and set $V' =\left( \begin{smallmatrix} I & \mathsf{C}_\mathbf{w} \\ 0 & I \end{smallmatrix}\right)$.
 Therefore, by construction, $U \Bsf_E^\bullet VV' = \Bsf_F^\bullet V' = \Bsf_F^\bullet$ and $(VV')^\mathsf{T} \underline{1} = \underline{1}$.
 The argument is completed by Theorem \ref{thm:comparison-unital}. \end{proof}

-The observation above applies directly to quantum lens spaces, allowing us to complete the investigation started in \cite{arXiv:1604.05439v2} of how large the dimension $n$ of the quantum lens space must be compared to the leading parameter $r$ to allow for variation of the secondary parameters in $\mm=(m_1,\dots, m_n)$ to lead to more than one quantum lens space $C(L_q(r;\mm))$.
-Letting again $\oneone$ denote a vector $(1,\dots,1)$ of appropriate size, we set
+The observation above applies directly to quantum lens spaces, allowing us to complete the investigation started in \cite{MR3759003} of how large the dimension $n$ of the quantum lens space must be compared to the leading parameter $r$ to allow for variation of the secondary parameters in $\mm=(m_1,\dots, m_n)$ to lead to more than one quantum lens space $C(L_q(r;\mm))$.
+Setting

-We proved in \cite{arXiv:1604.05439v2} that $\varphi(3s)=4$ for all $s\in \N$.
+we proved in \cite{MR3759003} that $\varphi(3s)=4$ for all $s\in \N$.

 \begin{theorem}

 for any $r>2$. \end{theorem}